 “No one ever reads the handbook,” said Mr. Dearing, almost sadly.
 “Well, two things are going to happen immediately, following our chat.”

-The Flat Earth Club, Book Two in the Rudi and Raven Series, will be ready in time for Christmas.
+The Flat Earth Club, Book Two in the Rudi and Raven Series, will be out soon.
 I hope you’re looking as forward to it as I am.